corda/corda-docs-portal/content/en/docs/corda-os/4.6/network-map.md

 ## Network parameters

-Network parameters are a set of values that every node participating in the zone needs to agree on and use to correctly interoperate with each other.
+*Network parameters* are a set of values that every node participating in the zone needs to agree on and use to correctly interoperate with each other.
 They can be thought of as an encapsulation of all aspects of a Corda deployment on which reasonable people may disagree.
-Whilst other blockchain/DLT systems typically require a source code fork to alter various constants (like the total number of coins in a cryptocurrency, port numbers to use etc), in Corda we have refactored these sorts of decisions out into a separate file and allow “zone operators” to make decisions about them.
+While other blockchain/DLT systems typically require a source code fork to alter various constants (like the total number of coins in a cryptocurrency or port numbers to use), in Corda we have refactored these sorts of decisions out into a separate file and allow “zone operators” to make decisions about them.
 The operator signs a data structure that contains the values and they are distributed along with the network map.
 Tools are provided to gain user opt-in consent to a new version of the parameters and ensure everyone switches to them